reactjs/react.dev/beta/src/content/learn/preserving-and-resetting-state.md

 Resetting state with a key is particularly useful when dealing with forms.

-In this chat app, the `<Chat>` component contains the text input state:
+In this chat app, the `<Chat />` component contains the text input state:

 <Sandpack>